iechor/docs/content/contribute/checklist.md

 ##### Started the title of your page with a verb

-For example, 'Install Docker Desktop'.
+For example, 'Install iEchor Desktop'.

-##### Checked that the left-hand table of contents title in docs.docker.com, matches the title displayed on the page
+##### Checked that the left-hand table of contents title in docs.iechor.com, matches the title displayed on the page

 ##### Checked for broken links and images